 Your Shopify theme will happily sell a controlled part to a buyer who should never see it

 Custom Shopify development for a Norfolk marine-supply or industrial seller runs $25k to $90k and takes 2 to 5 months.
-A theme store is fine for mugs; it is dangerous for a catalog where some parts are export-controlled, pricing is account-specific, and inventory must stay true to the ERP that also feeds your defense contracts.
+A theme store is fine for mugs; it is dangerous for a catalog where some parts are export-controlled, pricing is account-specific, and inventory must stay true to the ERP (Enterprise Resource Planning) that also feeds your defense contracts.

 You stood up a Shopify store on a premium theme and it looks sharp.
 Then reality intrudes: a chunk of your marine and industrial catalog is ITAR or EAR controlled, your real customers are shipyards and contractors who buy at negotiated B2B prices, and your true inventory lives in an ERP that the storefront does not see.
 The theme cannot tell a verified domestic buyer from a random visitor, and it will cheerfully take an order for a controlled part.